GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/02_datasets.rst

 The calibrations we use for this example are:

+* BPM.
+The bad pixel masks are now found in the Gemini Science Archive instead of being packaged with the software.
+They are associated like the the other calibrations.
+Here we need the 2x2 binning GMOS-S Hamamatsu BPM valid for data taken in 2017.
+(The date in the name is the "valid from" date.)
 * Biases.
 The science and the standard observations are often taken with different Region-of-Interest (ROI) as the standard uses only the central area.
   Therefore we need two sets of biases, one for the science's "Full Frame" ROI,